A Number Sense as an Emergent Property of the Manipulating Brain: Discussion

 There is a debate in the literature on whether estimation and subitization are supported by the same mechanisms or separate ones~\cite{burr2008visual,cheyette2020unified}.
-Our model suggests a solution that will please both sides: both perceptions rely on a common representation, the embedding.
+Our model suggests a solution that supports both arguments: both perceptions rely on a common representation, the embedding.
 However, the two depend on different mechanisms that take input from this common representation.
-Furthermore, our model predicts that adaptation affects estimation, but not subitzation.
-This is because subitization solely relies on classifiers, which allows for a direct estimate of quantity.
-Estimation, however, relies on an analog variable, the coordinate along the embedding line, which requires calibration.
-These predictions are confirmed in the psychophysics literature~\cite{izard2008calibrating,burr2008visual}.
-Our model predicts the existence of summation units, which have been documented in the physiology literature~\cite{roitman2007monotonic} and have been postulated in previous models~\cite{verguts2004representation}.
-It does not rule out the simultaneous presence of other codes, such as population codes or labeled-line codes~\cite{nieder2016neuronal}.

-It is important to recognize the limitations of our model: it is designed to explore the minimal conditions that are required for the emergence of a number sense, and abstracts over the details of a specific implementation in the brain.
+It is important to recognize the limitations of our model: it is designed to explore the minimal conditions that are required to learn several cognitive number tasks, and abstracts over the details of a specific implementation in the brain.
 For instance, we limit the model to vision, while it is known that multiple sensory systems may contribute, including hearing, touch and self-produced actions~\cite{amalric2018role,crollen2020visual,anobile2020sensorimotor}.
 Furthermore, the visual system serves multiple tasks, such as face processing, object recognition, and navigation.
-Thus, it is likely that multiple visual maps are simultaneously learned, and it is possible that our `latent representation' is shared with other visual modalities~\cite{2019numbnasrer}.
+Thus, it is likely that multiple visual maps are simultaneously learned, and it is possible that our ``latent representation'' is shared with other visual modalities~\cite{2019numbnasrer}.
 Additionally, we postulate that visually-guided manipulation, and hence the ability to detect and locate objects, is learned before numbers.
-Thus, it would perhaps be more realistic to consider input from an intermediate map where objects have been already detected and located, and are thus represented as `tokens', in visual space, and this would likely make the model's task easier, perhaps closer to Model 1 than to Model 2.
-However, making this additional assumption is not necessary for our observations.
+Thus, it would perhaps be more realistic to consider input from an intermediate map where objects have been already detected and located, and are thus represented as ``tokens'', in visual space, and this would likely make the model's task easier, perhaps closer to Model A than to Model B. However, making this additional assumption is not necessary for our observations.